BigBlueW/Easy-Screen-Translator/README.md

 # Usage
 To use this program directly, you should...

+First, in the folder `readyToUseVersion`,

-First, unzip the EST.zip (I had to do it, because it had exceed the 100mb limit of github) to the same directory.
+unzip the `EST.zip` (I had to do it, because it had exceed the 100mb limitation of github) to the same directory.

-Next, click the EST.exe.
+Next, click the `EST.exe`.

 After opened, the program allows you to press `Win+Shift+L` to make a screenshot

-(you must confirm that Win+Shift+S is working as universal windows computer.)
+(you must confirm that `Win+Shift+S` is working as universal computers under windows system.)

 Select the area you wanna translate.